rockstor/rockstor-doc/afp/apple_filing_protocol.rst

 In this example we have changed the owner and group of our share to that of an existing Rockstor user and removed *Other* users access as it is not required.
-Note that the Rockstor user name doesn't have to match that of the OSX user but it is easier if it does as it will then be auto populated by the client machine.
+Note that the Rockstor user name doesn't have to match that of the OSX user but it is easier if it does as it will then be auto populated on the client machine.

 ..  image:: tm_backups_single_user.png
     :scale: 80%
     :align: center

-**If multiple users are required to share this Network volume then create an appropriate group eg macuser and ensure all you time machine users belong to that group.
-You will also have to enable group write.**
+**If multiple users are required to share this Network Volume then create an appropriate group eg macuser and ensure all you Mac user belong to that group.
+You can then select this group and enable group write.**

+Please note that if practical it is best to create one share per machine for Time Machine backups as this prevents single client machines monopolizing the available space as Time Machine defaults to using all the available space and will only remove it's own old backups when space is short; and not another machines backups.
+This results in frequently used machines backups dominating the available space and can prevent occasionaly used machines from having space to do their backups.

+The Access Control section of a Share also allows for setting up read only shares on the network if this is desired.

+Our Example Share:

 ..  image:: tm_backups_share.png
     :scale: 80%